hotmobmobile/hotmob-android-sdk/README.md

 * Read the [Hotmob SDK 4.0 Migration Guide](https://github.com/hotmobmobile/hotmob-android-sdk/wiki/HotmobSDK-4.0-Migration-Guide) for an overview of the architectural changes from 3.0 or below

 ### Integration

+#### Android Studio
 1.)
 [Download the Hotmob Android SDK from Github](https://github.com/hotmobmobile/hotmob-android-sdk/archive/master.zip) or download link we provided.

 2.)
-Drag the HotmobSDK folder into your project.
-(For Android Studio Project)
+Import the Hotmob SDK into your Android Studio Project as a module.[Android Studio | How To Add A Library Project?](http://www.truiton.com/2015/02/android-studio-add-library-project/)

 3.)
-Import HotmobSDK into Android Studio Project as a module.[You can find the Detail from Android Developer](http://developer.android.com/sdk/installing/create-project.html#ReferencingLibraryModule)

-4.)
 Add the permission and Hotmob Activity Information to Project Manifest file.

 > Add the following lines inside the <manifest> tag of the manifest:
 ``` xml